jtclarkjr/manga-app/README.md

 * Can add and view manga available from the below sites with the URL
 * Download chapters
 * Download cache, resume download on re-opening app
+* Delete unwanted chapters within the specific chapter section (where you can see the chapters)
-* No need to confirm the latest chapter since there is a queue that does that
+* No need to confirm the latest chapter since there is a queue that updates for new chapters
 * Single page viewer
 * Go to the next or previous page by clicking the left or right side of the viewer.
 * Horizontal scroll slider to move between pages
-* English version manga
+* English translated manga only

 ## Manga Sources